kubeflow/blog/_posts/2024-09-28-gsoc-2024-summary-push-basd-metrics-collection.md

 Also, I raised some issues not only to describe the problems and bugs I met during the coding period, but also to suggest the future enhancement direction for Katib and the Training-Operator.

-There is an [Github Issue](https://github.com/kubeflow/katib/issues/2340) tracks the progress of developing push-based metrics collection for katib during the GSoC coding phase.
+There is a [Github Issue](https://github.com/kubeflow/katib/issues/2340) tracks the progress of developing push-based metrics collection for katib during the GSoC coding phase.
 If you are interested in my work or Katib, please can check this issue for more details.

 ## Lessons Learned